rmcanany/SolidEdgeHousekeeper/README.md

 The search *is not* case sensitive, the replacement *is*.
 For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value in a file is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

-**Property Formula**
+**Property Substitution**

-In addition to plain text and pattern matching, you can also use a property formula.
-The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as shown in the Input Editor above.
+In addition to plain text and pattern matching, you can also do property substitution.
+The example in the Input Editor above is telling the program to use the file name for the Document Number.
+To select a property, right-click the `Find` or `Replace` field and select `Insert property`.
+You can also type it in if preferred.
+The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as shown in the example.

 **Options**